Citi Field - Flushing, NY

 So if you plan to see a Mets game in their terrific new home, I’m here to help:

-A Cool Parking Tip: Free of charge, I'm sharing with you how to save big bucks: park at the Southfield Commuter lot early.
+A Cool Citi Field Parking Tip: Free of charge, I'm sharing with you how to save big bucks: park at the Southfield Commuter lot well before the game.

 Citi Field Extras: As with most ballparks, there are some things not to be missed at Citi.
 Here are my personal “don’t miss it”s at the home of the Mets…you might be surprised at the first one.